farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When your condition clocked is filled, you can clear all the segments, and your character is taken out for the scene.

+## Safety Reminder

+Just a quick reminder that if you come up with a consequence during a session, and someone at the table isn't comfortable with it, think of something else.

+Pause the game, and make sure everyone is OK with what is happening in the fiction.
+Once everyone is on the same page, unpause and move forward with a different consequence.

+Even with safety mechanics in place, accidents happen.
+That is why you should always be flexible when you inflict a consequence to the group.

 ### Recap

 > #### Consequences